Reemyos/alcosound/README.md

 specified amount of time.
 The idea is that your drink will effect the music as long as you're drinking it.
 But once you're done, your drink will no longer be a part of the music.

-## Demo
-The video below shows the project in action:

-(The video is not yet available)